Running SQL Queries with Tools in dbWatch Control Center

 Running SQL Queries with dbWatch Control Center

-You see, while dbWatch isn’t a SQL client, it does have an ability to help you craft your SQL queries – simply observe the left-hand side of dbWatch and choose the fourth option from the top:
+You see, while dbWatch isn’t a SQL client, it does have the ability to help you craft your SQL queries – simply observe the left-hand side of dbWatch and choose the fourth option from the top:

-Once you’re done, make sure dbWatch is actually connected to the database instance you want to run queries on – click on the Reload Auths button:
+Once you’re done, make sure dbWatch is connected to the database instance you want to run queries on – click on the Reload Auths button:

 Once the authentication is reloaded, you should be able to see the username next to your database instance:

-Tick the checkbox next to your database instance and you should be more than ready to run queries inside of a given database instance (do note that if you do not, dbWatch will provide you with an error):
+Tick the checkbox next to your database instance, and you should be more than ready to run queries inside of a given database instance (do note that if you do not, dbWatch will provide you with an error):

-Now it’s time to write your queries that interact with your database instance – for that, dbWatch will provide you with a very nice user interface and underneath – the ability to see the results of a given database query – input your query inside of the SQL field, and click “Execute” if you want to run it – if not, you can also clear all of the input, output (also save them.)
+Now it’s time to write your queries that interact with your database instance – for that, dbWatch will provide you with a very nice user interface and, underneath – the ability to see the results of a given database query – input your query inside of the SQL field, and click “Execute” if you want to run it – if not, you can also clear all of the input, output (also save them.)

 While your query is running, you will be able to see the amount of time your database query is running – if you don’t see any results, but keep seeing that the query continues executing (see example below), you might want to add a couple of partitions or indexes on top of your table – that should fix the issue: